zhibirc/msgpack-unpacker-extension/README.md

     <img src="ui.png" />
 </div>

+## Overview

 [MessagePack](https://msgpack.org/) is the incredible alternative for serializing data in network transmissions.
 However, it has one significant drawback in compare with widely used and familiar JSON format -- its readability by humans.

 This extension makes an attempt to compensate this inconvenience by unpacking MessagePack-decoded payloads to the regular JSON, and displaying it into separate DevTools tab.

+## Usage

+- Clone this repository.
+- Load the whole directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked).
+- Open DevTools and click the **MsgPack Unpacker** tab.
+- Open any web page served MsgPack payloads, the decoded JSON will automatically be displayed in the panel.

+## Contributing

+Pull requests which aim to enhance, improve or fix something are highly welcome.